won5830/BIOS270-AU25/Project2/Project2.md

 ### 1. Project Overview

 - **Overarching goal**
-  Clearly state the primary objective of the project.
+  Development of a deep-learning–based tool to resolve batch effects in flow and mass cytometry

 - **Rationale**
-  Explain why the project is important or interesting.
-  What problem does it address, and why is it worth solving?
+  Flow and mass cytometry are widely used single-cell assays, but the measured fluorescence intensity depends on the specific cytometer and fluorochromes used.
+As a result, ML or DL models trained on data from a single site often fail to generalize to other datasets because of batch effects.
+If this batch-effect problem can be resolved, it would become possible to develop universal models that apply across cytometers, laboratories, and experimental conditions, thereby streamlining flow cytometry analysis such as autogating.

 - **Specific aims** (at least two)
-  For each aim, provide:
-  - A clear **aim statement**
-  - **Expected outcomes** - what you hope to demonstrate or achieve
-  - **Potential challenges** and how you plan to address them
+  1)
+  - **Aim 1**: Develop a model that mitigates batch effects in cytometry data while minimizing loss of underlying biological information.
+  - **Expected outcome**: Substantial reduction of batch effects across FCS files, enabling more consistent cross-batch analysis.
+  - ** Potential Challenge**: Balancing batch-effect correction against preservation of biological signal, and avoiding over-smoothing or loss of rare populations.
+  2)
+  - **Aim 2**:
+  - **Expected outcomes**: Robust integration of flow cytometry data regardless of marker panel differences.
+  - **Potential challenges**: Accurately predicting missing marker expression from a limited set of partially non-orthogonal observed markers.

-### 2. Data
+### 2. Datac

 Describe the dataset you will work with and how you plan to manage it.

 - **Dataset description**
-  - **Source** (e.g., public repository, lab-generated, simulated, etc.)
-  - **Size** (number of samples, features, storage)
-  - **Format** (CSV, FASTQ, images, JSON, Parquet, etc.)
+  - **Source**: Flow cytometer dataset from Openrepository and immport.
+  - **Size**: ~1k of fcs files, 10~20 features, 1 mil ~ 1 bil of cells per each fcs file.
+  - **Format**: .fcs format

 - **Data suitability**
-  - Is the current format optimal for downstream processing?
-  - What transformations or preprocessing steps will be necessary?
+  - Should be converted to easy extractable matrix format.
+Raw fcs file should be reformatted to tabular format like hdf5

 - **Storage and data management**
-  - Where will you store the dataset?
+  - Where will you store the dataset?: GCP platform
-  - How will you back it up?
+  - How will you back it up?: rclone
-  - How will you share it with collaborators if needed?
+  - How will you share it with collaborators if needed?: Granting access to GCP

 ### 3. Environment